Reds vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-William Contreras and the Milwaukee Brewers take the field against TJ Friedl and the Cincinnati Reds at American Family Field on Friday, at 8:10 PM ET.
+Christian Yelich and the Milwaukee Brewers will play Spencer Steer and the Cincinnati Reds on Saturday at American Family Field, at 4:10 PM ET.

-The Reds are +105 moneyline underdogs for this matchup with the favorite Brewers (-125).
-The over/under for the game is set at 7.5 runs.
+The Reds are listed as +110 moneyline underdogs in this matchup against the favored Brewers (-130).
+The total is 9.5 runs for this game (with -115 odds to hit the over and -105 odds on the under).

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.